 Tourism has changed from being perceived as a national activity to becoming an international phenomenon with more people traveling far and wide to sample a region’s or country’s beauty.
 Most countries, including the poor ones, are capitalizing on their natural beauty and other attractions to generate more revenue and facilitate growth.
-Countries like France, the US, the UK, China, and Spain receive tens of millions of tourists annually.
+Countries like France, the United States, the United Kingdom, China, and Spain receive tens of millions of tourists annually.
 However, some countries with greater potential and attractions like Georgia, Iran, Lebanon, and Sri Lanka do not see as many visitors as they deserve.
 Here are some of the most underrated countries for tourist and why they are underrated.

 Iran has breathtaking scenery and numerous World Heritage Sites which makes the country one of the hidden tourism jewels in Asia.
 A trip to Iran is always more than just a holiday but a discovery of the unappreciated beauty.
 Its ancient history, vibrant population, culture, and food add to the list of the major attraction in the country.
 However, decades of war, strident anti-West African stance, the random arrest of people, and the strict rule that requires all women, including foreigners to cover their heads have seen a low number of tourists visiting the country.
 With the lifting of most sanctions by the Western countries, Iran’s tourism industry is expected to recover within the next decade.